 Don’t let this story become your future.
 If you rent an apartment, check with your landlord or property super to review their bed bug policies and procedures.
 Make sure that you familiarize yourself with some safety procedure to avoid a bed bug contamination.
 You can also check out these guides for more info about how to find bed bugs and what to do if you have them.

 One of the most important steps in bed bug elimination is detecting the problem and acting quickly.
 Professionals like AZEX Pest Solutions can get rid of any bed bug problem, however, catching the problem in the early stages will help speed up the process and get you back to living your life quickly.
 Call AZEX today if you have a bed bug infestation in your apartment, home, or business.
-We can get rid of the bugs using our extremely effective and safe Steriheat process.
-Find out more at http://azexpest.com/heat-treatment/.
+We can get rid of the bugs using our extremely effective and safe AZEX Bed Bug Heat process.
+Find out more at https://azexpest.com/heat-treatment/.